PaulScotti/paulscotti.github.io/_posts/2017-12-20-Productivity-Analysis.md

 While these results might suggest that I should aim for 6 hours of sleep a night, it might also suggest a trade-off where more hours in the day at less efficient pace (due to less sleep) totals the same amount of work accomplished.

-I also wish that I had more data from sleeping less than 6 hours, where detrimental effects might be more obvious.
+I also wish that I had more data from sleeping less than say, 5 hours, where detrimental effects might be more obvious.
 However, I have enough trouble sleeping for a consistent 7 hours a night and not oversleeping.
 These results may also be somewhat confounded with weekends, where I still try to get a decent amount of work done but I am more likely to sleep in.

 <b>Conclusion: Productivity unaffected if sleeping anywhere from 6 to 9 hours.
 Over 9 hours of sleep impairs that day's productivity <i>as well as</i> the next day's productivity.</b>